Can I claim expenses without a receipt?

-Many deductions are well known, such as those for work-related expenses, accounting fees and charitable donations.
-You can also deduct income protection insurance (paid outside super) & superannuation concessional contributions.
+Many deductions, such as those for work-related expenses, accountancy fees, and charitable contributions, are well-known.
+Income protection insurance (paid outside super) and superannuation concessional contributions can also be deducted.

 Do you need receipts for taxes?

-You do not need to send in proof of your expenses, like receipts, when you submit your Self Assessment tax return.
-You will need to keep records of expenses for five years after you submit your return for that tax year.
+When submitting your Self Assessment tax return, you do not need to include proof of your expenses, such as receipts.
+You must preserve expense records for five years after you file your tax return for that year.

 Use These Tricks to Help Save Receipts = Valuable Tax Deductions Later

-Keep all of your receipts in one cloud folder or box, all year round.
-Not sure if you can claim it?
-Keep the receipt, and ask your tax agent later.
+Keep all of your receipts in one cloud folder or box throughout the year.
+Not sure if you qualify?
+Keep the receipt and consult your accountant afterwards.

-If the ATO decides that you made a claim you shouldn’t have, not only will you have to pay back part of your tax refund (with interest), but you may also end up with a fine if the ATO thinks you were way too sneaky.
+If the ATO decides that you submitted a false claim, you will not only be required to reimburse a portion of your tax refund (plus interest), but you may also be subject to a fine if the ATO considers you were too cunning.